Cutting Stained Glass Circles

 3 Separating The Cut – Method 1

-- Place your thumbs either side of the line where your score line FINISHED
+- Place your thumbs either side of the line where your score line FINISHED.
+It’s always best to start opening the cut from this end

 - Ease the two pieces of glass apart by gently waggling your wrists back and forth